inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/university-of-british-columbia-master-of-data-science-computational-linguistics-website-resource.md

 link: "https://masterdatascience.ubc.ca/programs/computational-linguistics"
 keywords: []
 learnTags: ["ethics","fairness","machineLearning","education","inclusivePractice","canadianLandscape"]
-summary: |-
-  This unique degree is tailored to those with a passion for language and data.
-The program combines foundational data science courses with advanced computational linguistics courses, equipping graduates with the skills to turn language-related data into knowledge and to build AI that can interpret human language.
+summary: "This unique degree is tailored to those with a passion for language and data.
+The program combines foundational data science courses with advanced computational linguistics courses, equipping graduates with the skills to turn language-related data into knowledge and to build AI that can interpret human language. "
 ---